bmviniciuss/bmviniciuss/README.md

 My name is Vinicius Barbosa and i'm a Brazilian 🇧🇷 software developer and a Computer Science student at UFPB.
 I'm passionate about learning and experimenting with new technologies and love to build applications with JavaScript or TypeScript.

 I love to work with React and Node, I also have some experience with GraphQL, Postgres, Vue.js.
-Currently working as a Fullstack developer intern at [@Cotabox](https://github.com/Cotabox) building exciting solutions wiht GraphQL, MongoDB and Vue.js.
+Currently working as a Junior Software Developer at [@Cotabox](https://github.com/Cotabox) building exciting solutions wiht GraphQL, MongoDB and Vue.js.

 [![bmviniciuss1 GitHub stats](https://github-readme-stats.vercel.app/api?username=bmviniciuss&count_private=true&show_icons=true&hide=contribs)](https://github.com/bmviniciuss)